-The Plan: Jane pulls off one of these for an All Fool's Day prank.
+- The Plan: Jane pulls off one of these for an All Fool's Day prank.

-Real Women Never Wear Dresses: invoked Jane adamantly refuses to wear a dress to the ball, even when her mother forbids her to go without one.
+- Real Women Don't Wear Dresses: Jane adamantly refuses to wear a dress to the ball, even when her mother forbids her to go without one.
 The end result is Jane skipping the ball to chase after a garden thief.
 Though you get the feeling the animators just didn't want to render everyone in their evening attire, it's a bit of a derailment from the heroine's usual reasonable and compromising personality.
-Word Of God is that Jane felt that if she did wear a dress, it would be seen as backsliding from her goal to be a knight, especially in the eyes of her mother.
+Word of God is that Jane felt that if she did wear a dress, it would be seen as backsliding from her goal to be a knight, especially in the eyes of her mother.

-Unusual Euphemism: Jane and her friends use faux medieval-type curses ("Bat bladders!" and "Maggots!") and insults ("Biscuit weevil!").
+- Unusual Euphemism: Jane and her friends use faux medieval-type curses ("Bat bladders!" and "Maggots!") and insults ("Biscuit weevil!").
 Expect a string of these whenever Jane and Gunther start bickering.